Running customer interviews can be a scary thing.

 Quantitative research (such as surveys and questionnaires) can definitely help.
 But often, it is precisely the qualitative research that helps you dot the i’s and cross the t’s in terms of “mind-reading” your customers.

-How do you run effective customer interviews, though?
+How do you run customer interviews the right way, though?
 We’ve rounded up experts with first-hand experience in asking customers the right questions — so read on if you want to find out more.

 Don’t set out to schedule customer interviews if you don’t have a clear goal in mind, that’s pretty much a shot in the dark.
-Define your goals and what you really want to learn from your customers and then start scheduling meetings.
+Define your goals and what you really want to learn from your customers and then start scheduling the interviews.

 “Whenever I conduct a customer interview my objective is for them to tell me two things: what they love about using our services and what makes them consider looking elsewhere.
 I would suggest to anyone new to customer interviews to incentivize participation with some kind of reward or discount.
 This is especially the case if you are B2B, because your customers are just as busy as you are and will be reluctant to do anything for free.”